keyvank/tsp/src/1-build.md

 ## Wires

 Enough explanation, lets jump into the code.
 Now that we know the concept of voltage, we can emulate an electrical wire.
 Our model of a wire is a piece of conductor which has a certain "height" (Voltage!).
 We'll use instances of wires to feed the inputs of our gates and retrieve their outputs.
 Normally, in electronic circuits, there are only two possible voltages, representing logical zeros and ones, so it might make sense to allow our `Wire`s to only accept two different states.
 In the real world however, you might make mistakes while designing your circuits.
-You might connect the ends of your wire to endpoints with different voltages, causing short-circuits.
-You might also forget to connect your wire to anything at all.
-In this case, the voltage of the wire represents neither 0 nor 1.
+You might connect the ends of your wire to endpoints with different voltages, causing short-circuits, in this case, the voltage of the wire might become something unpredictable.
+Or you might also forget to connect your wire to anything at all.
+In these cases, the voltage of the wire represents neither 0 nor 1.

 A wire in our emulation can have 4 different states: